danilonovaisv/_danilonov_portfolio/docs/ajustes-17.12.md

-import * as React from 'react' import * as THREE from 'three' import { MeshRefractionMaterial, MeshTransmissionMaterial } from '@react-three/drei'
+import * as React from 'react' import * as THREE from 'three' import { MeshRefractionMaterial, MeshTransmissionMaterial = } from '@react-three/drei'

-type TransmissionProps = React.ComponentProps<typeof MeshTransmissionMaterial> & {
+type TransmissionProps = React.ComponentProps<typeof MeshTransmissionMaterial = Props> & {
   variant: 'transmission'
 }